Polyglot features

 Current version of Python installed is 3.7.3.
 Python packages are

-package manager.
-You can use both conda
+managed with conda package manager.
+You can use both conda or

-to install and update new packages
+pip to install and update new packages

 R

-Polus Notebooks use `irkernel
+Polus Notebooks use `irkernel language

 kernel <https://github.com/IRkernel/IRkernel>`__ for R.